Skip to Content

-This curtain sizes resource includes the standard dimensions with size chart, different types of curtain measurements, and how to size curtains & rod sizes.
+This curtain sizes resource includes the standard dimensions with size chart, different types of window covering measurements, and how to size panels & rod sizes.

 Picking out the correct curtain length for any homeowner’s room might seem like a pretty straightforward task, but that is not the case since it can make or break the complete décor feel of a room.
 There are guidelines you need to follow to have a cohesive and cozy setup.

-One of those rules is that curtains should graze the floor, and achieving this will entail measuring the windows correctly before setting out to purchase or order the fabric.
+One of those rules is that curtains should graze the floor, which will entail measuring the windows correctly before setting out to purchase or order the fabric.
 Aside from the curtain size, there are other things to consider, like valance or rod sizes, to achieve a fully streamlined and finished space.

 Standard Curtain Panel Sizes